maurolepore/tor/README.md

 #> 2 b
 ```

-Or you may want to specify files matching a pattern.
+Or you may read specific files matching a pattern.

 ``` r
 list_rdata(path_mixed, regexp = "[.]RData", ignore.case = FALSE)